 Sciatica can be felt as a mild leg cramp or can be excruciating pain radiating from the back down the leg.
 The pain can come on suddenly or gradually get worse.
 Many people don’t even realize they have sciatica.
 As a dancer I often felt a cramp on the outside of my calve that lasted weeks or sometimes months.
 I thought I had overworked my leg muscles.
 Only years later I realized that this calve pain was sciatica.
 Many women experience sciatica for the first time during pregnancy.

 Sciatica can also be agonizing.
 I once had an attack of sciatica that was so painful that I fell to the floor in the kitchen.
 Being alone at home, it took me about 20 minutes to crawl slowly to the sofa to get up.
 At that moment of pain and helplessness I thought to myself – "if this is what it is like to be alive, I may prefer the alternative."
 Amazingly within 3 weeks, without medical intervention, I was mobile, pain free and even went hiking.

 Very doubtful, but figuring he had nothing to lose, Ronnie tried Reflexology.
 After the first session, Ronnie reported that he had slept through the night for the first time in 2 1/2 months without the need of medication.
 Five hours after Ronnie's 4th Reflexology session, he stood up and realized that he was pain free, the first time in 3 months!
-Ronnie has continued to be pain free now for 2 months.
+Ronnie has continued to be pain free.

 Self-help Reflexology for sciatica: click here